akhiluthappa1/onnx-export/README.md

 1. Load the resulting ONNX model with the ONNX Runtime and try using it

 ## Objectives

-This introductory repository will expose you to learn how does ONNX and Hugging Face works together.
+how does ONNX and Hugging Face works together.
 It shows what and how you install the necessary libraries to create ONNX models.

 ## Learning Resources